 As mentioned in this guide to gut health and hormones, the gut is a key player in hormone production and detoxification.

 As a result, it’s not surprising that hormonal imbalance and gut imbalance tend to go hand-in-hand.

-Thankfully, juices are incredibly beneficial for the gut because they contain soluble fiber, which often act as prebiotics.
+Thankfully, juices are incredibly beneficial for the gut because they contain soluble fiber, some of which act as prebiotics.

 Now, if you’re not familiar with prebiotics, they are basically the “fertilizer” that promote the growth of probiotics (i.e. gut bacteria).
 Some foods that contain prebiotics – and also taste good in juices – include ginger, fennel, apples, grapefruit and cabbage.